ashokdamacharla/btcloadprices/README.md

 ### Prerequisites
 Install sbt from [here](https://www.scala-sbt.org/1.0/docs/Setup.html)

-Install MongoDB instance (if you don't have one for this code to run0, click [here](https://docs.mongodb.com/manual/administration/install-community/) to install it.
+Install MongoDB instance (if you don't have one for this code to run, click [here](https://docs.mongodb.com/manual/administration/install-community/) to install it.

 ### Setup
 Clone this repository.